reichlab/docs.zoltardata/docs/QueryFormat.md

 Zoltar supports a simple filtering feature that allows users to limit what data is downloaded.

-To filter a project's forecast data, we will support the following five types of filters.
+To filter a project's forecast data, we support the following five types of filters.
 They are passed behind the scenes to the server as JSON.

 > Note that *server IDs* are passed, not URLs or names, which makes queries unambiguous.
-Libraries will provide helper functions that hide details and make the feature more convenient.
-For example, instead of passing time zeros as IDs, the user will be able to use our standard `yyyy-mm-dd` format, which the library will convert to IDs.
+Libraries may provide helper functions that hide details and make the feature more convenient.
+For example, instead of passing time zeros as IDs, the user would be able to use our standard `yyyy-mm-dd` format, which the library would convert to IDs.

 Logically, the filters are treated as a list of "ANDs of ORs": Each of the five filter types are lists that are considered individually as ORs.
 For example, a list of model IDs means get data from *any* of them.
 The filters are combined by ANDs, meaning only data that matches *all* filters.
-For example

-The types of filters:
+(See the below example.)
+The types of filters are:

 1) Filter by *model*: Pass zero or more model IDs in the `models` field.
 Example:
 ```json